bambinos/bambi/docs/getting_started.rst

     model = Model(data)

-Typically, we'll initialize a bambi ``Model`` by passing it a pandas ``DataFrame`` as the only argument.
+Typically, we will initialize a Bambi ``Model`` by passing it a pandas ``DataFrame`` as the only argument.
 We get back a model that we can immediately start adding terms to.

 Data format
 ~~~~~~~~~~~

-As with most mixed effect modeling packages, Bambi expects data in "long" format--meaning that each row should reflect a single observation at the most fine-grained level of analysis.
+As with most mixed effect modeling packages, Bambi expects data in "long" format--meaning that each row should reflects a single observation at the most fine-grained level of analysis.
 For example, given a model where students are nested into classrooms and classrooms are nested into schools, we would want data with the following kind of structure:

 =======  ======  ======    =====  ======
 student  gender  gpa       class  school